libunn/Bacteria-Species-Classification-ML-Framework/README.md

 [![scikit-learn](https://img.shields.io/badge/scikit--learn-1.0%2B-brightgreen.svg)](https://scikit-learn.org/)

 ## Overview
-This repository contains the code and computational framework for the machine learning components developed for accurate classification of bacterial species, particularly closely related strains.
-The framework integrates genomic analysis techniques, such as motif screening and single nucleotide polymorphism (SNP) extraction, with machine learning models to enable robust species differentiation.
+This repository contains the code and documentation for a computational framework that leverages advanced machine learning techniques to enable accurate classification of bacterial species, even closely related strains.

+The framework integrates genomic analysis methods, such as motif screening and single nucleotide polymorphism (SNP) extraction, to derive informative features from bacterial genomes.
+These genomic insights are then fed into sophisticated machine learning models, which are trained to reliably differentiate between bacterial species based on their distinctive patterns and characteristics.

 ## Table of Contents
 1. [Notebooks](#notebooks)